zmdominguez/zmdominguez.github.io/_posts/2019-06-24-debug-options-timber.md

 }
 ```

-The "Send crash" button at the bottom of the screen sends out an `ACTION_SEND` `Intent` so that users can send the information via email, Slack, or whatever other app they choose.
+The "Send crash" button at the bottom of the screen sends out an `ACTION_SEND` `Intent` so that users can send the information via email, Slack, or whatever other app they choose (I also wrote about that [here](https://zdominguez.com/2017/03/31/sharing-is-caring.html)!).

 This may seem like a simple thing, but time and again it has helped us quickly figure out issues in a more meaningful way.
-Even if those helping us test choose to send a screenshot, there is more relevant information rather than the generic crash dialog.
+Even if those helping us test choose to send a screenshot, there is more relevant information rather than the generic crash dialog. :revolving_hearts: